Upload your first SBOM

 8. If you need to aggregate and merge additional SBOMs to this SBOM, click Manage SBOMs > Upload SBOM.
 This will add components from that SBOM to your existing SBOM.

 9. If you see any warning or error icons next to your component version, click the icon for more information.
-You should be able to just edit the version for a warning scenario, but will need to for an error scenario.
+You should be able to just edit the version for a warning scenario, but will need to contact us for an error scenario.
 You'll need to resolve this issue before we can match this component and return any vulnerabilities.

 Not ready to add your SBOM yet?
 No worries!